Paloexiz/About-Paloexiz/README.md

-Hi, I am Paloexiz.
-I am a ghost here.
+Hi, I am Paloexiz, a ghost here.
 Glad to see you.